Exploring the Salkantay Trek: An In-Depth Guide

 What is the Salkantay Trek to Machu Picchu?

 The Salkantay Trek or Salkantay route is an alternative to the famous Inca Trail to reach Machu Picchu.
-This is a slightly strenuous route as it involves a pass at 4600m elevation, but it is more beautiful and possible to hike the Salkantay route in Peru.
+This is a slightly strenuous route, as it involves a pass at 4600m, but it is more beautiful and easier to hike the Salkantay route in Peru.

 Salkantay Trek Short Inca Trail 5 Days